 It is available in French, English and Polish.

 The project Children's Rights Behind Bars aims at fostering respect for the fundamental rights of children deprived of their liberty.
 In this perspective, the first European Guide on monitoring places where children are deprived of their liberty has been produced.
 It is a practical tool with preventive and child right-based approach.

 The Guide is available in French, English and Albanian (electronic versions or hard copies).
 It will be soon available in Italian, Polish, Russian and Spanish.

-The conference is a unique opportunity for professionals working for and with children in conflict with the law to present their work.
-The participants will exchange on current challenges, learn new approved and good practices as well as be the first to know about the results of the CRBB 2.0 project.
+The conference was a unique opportunity for professionals working for and with children in conflict with the law to present their work.
+The participants exchanged on current challenges, learned new approved and good practices as well as were the first to know about the results of the CRBB 2.0 project.

-The participants will range from professionals working in closed institutions for children (educators, directors, teachers, etc.) or in child protection organisations, to members of the civil society, researchers and academics active in the field of children in conflict with the law.
-In addition, international stakeholders notably from the EU institutions, the Council of Europe or UNICEF will be attending the event.
+The participants ranged from professionals working in closed institutions for children (educators, directors, teachers, etc.) or in child protection organisations, to members of the civil society, researchers and academics active in the field of children in conflict with the law.
+In addition, international stakeholders notably from the EU institutions or the Council of Europe attended the event.